ashim-nepal/Python-in-100-Days/README.md

 ## Acknowledgements

-- I would like to thank all of my teachers, colleagues, friends, Replit, tutoe who helped me in completing all of these python tasks.
+- I would like to thank all of my teachers, colleagues, friends, tutor, learning resources provider who helped me in completing all of these python tasks.
 - I would also like to thank all the awesome coders who have contributed different things about python in the internet from where I took guidance.
 - Thank you to all those who helped me directly or indirectly.